Market Gardener: Composting

 The Aim of Composting on Eversfield Organic Farm

 We promote a closed loop system on our farm.
-The intention is nothing from outside the farm aids the productivity on the farm, meaning our herd is fed only our luscious grass or hay instead of grain, and our vegetables are grown only in organic soil and nutrient rich compost without the use of fertilizer.
+The intention is nothing from outside the farm aids the productivity on the farm, be this from feed for our herd (they only graze on our grass) to fertiliser for our market garden.
+Our herd is fed on our luscious grass and hay all year round, and our vegetables are grown in organic soil and nutrient rich compost.

 Composting on Eversfield Farm